-- 8 Incorporate pedestrian and cycle links to adjoining residential areas to the east to reduce reliance on the private car; - 9 Provide a legible street network in accordance with Manual for Streets 2 within the development which link the residential properties with services and facilities such as community buildings, play spaces and allotments; - 10 Provide garages large enough to be useable with internal dimensions of 6m x 3m; - 11.
+- 5. Design the eastern part of the site to be sensitive to the existing and adjoining properties and minimise visual impact; - 6.
+Ensure that the Affordable Housing is fully integrated with the market housing throughout the development in accordance with Policy BD1b; - 7.
+Provide a mix of housing types and sizes to meet the current and future needs of households in Market Bosworth; - 8.
+Incorporate pedestrian and cycle links to adjoining residential areas to the east to reduce reliance on the private car; - 9 Provide a legible street network in accordance with Manual for Streets 2 within the development which link the residential properties with services and facilities such as community buildings, play spaces and allotments; - 10 Provide garages large enough to be useable with internal dimensions of 6m x 3m; - 11.
 Provide off street car parking in accordance with Manual for Streets 2; - 12.
 Provide vehicle and a safe pedestrian link to Station Road; - 13.
 Provide a landscape buffer between the employment land (existing and proposed) and the proposed residential use; - 14.
 Design a 'gateway' for the development onto Station Road via the industrial estate to announce the development which is largely hidden from view; - 15.
 Ensure that the proposed open space / play provision are well overlooked; - 16.
-Retain the open landscape as publicly accessible space and to maintain a gap between the development and the open landscape as a natural environment, and; - 17.
+Retain a publicly accessible space between the development and the open countryside; - 17.
 The landscape design within the site must link green spaces with green 'corridors' through the built area to enhance biodiversity and create a high quality environment .